svechev/Data_extraction/README.md

-# Extracting information from bar plots
+# Extracting information from plots

 ## Requirements
 For running the code - Python 3.